gustavokei/electron-game-updater/README.md

 # A ElectronJS and ReactJS game launcher for Windows
+This app tries to replicate the behaviour of the original Grand Chase launcher
 * Auto updates game files
 * Auto updates itself
 * Compares size and hash (if specified) from files